Access4all/adg/pages/knowledge/colours-and-contrast/colour-is-not-enough/README.md

 ## Limitations of colour contrast

 Colour is a great tool for separating foreground from background.
 However, there are many cases where being visible against a background is not enough.
-Different elements of a user interface or a component also have to be distinguishable *from each other.* And while finding a combination of two colours with sufficient contrast is easy, finding three, four or even more colours with sufficient contrast from each other quickly becomes impracticle if not impossible.
+Different elements of a user interface or a component also have to be distinguishable *from each other.* And while finding a combination of two colours with sufficient contrast is easy, finding three, four or even more colours with sufficient contrast from each other quickly becomes impractical if not impossible.

 The [Web Content Accessibility Guidelines’s rule on the use of colour](https://www.w3.org/TR/WCAG21/#use-of-color) therefore states that colour should “not [be] used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.”